 In 2018, the Dutch pairing of Wim Stroetinga and Yoeri Havik took victory, as Australians Kelland O’Brien and Leigh Howards finished second, with Germans Theo Reinhardt and Roger Kluge third.

 In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials.

-Alongside the men’s Six Day competition, spectators will be able to follow a women’s event on the final three days of the competition, with the likes of Megan Barker and Emily Nelson among the Brits competing.
+Alongside the men’s Six Day competition, spectators will be able to follow a women’s event on the final three days of the competition, with the likes of Laura Kenny, Elinor Barker and Katie Archibald representing Britain.